 Or more simply: Live and be yourself.
 Afterlife is not even a concern to a true Taoist in the Chuang-Tzu.

-To me this is so very simple as it just is.
-I did die once and as a result embrace all those answers as truth from my experience.
-To explain, isn’t as easy since it’s not a concept based upon the fire of life which all our references in language are based upon.
-So as a result you get all these contradictory statements trying to explain afterlife, which is simply just life itself…
+To me, this is so very simple as it just is.
+I did die once and as a result, embrace all those answers as truth from my experience.
+To explain isn’t as easy since it’s not a concept based on the fire of life.
+All our references in language are based on life experiences.
+So, as a result, you get all these contradictory statements trying to explain afterlife, which is just a reflection of life itself.

 So the best answer for a Taoist is:

-- To make a life what you want it to be now.
+- To make life what you want it to be now.
 The rest will follow.